Design for food printing

 Prizes and awards that we’re giving out

 The finalist teams will be invited to present their work in a special session at the conference.
-We will support remote video presentations (e.g. via Skype) if you can’t make it to Adelaide.
-However in this case your team won’t be able to claim the conference access pass.
+We will support remote video presentations (e.g. via Skype) if you can’t make it to Sydney.
+However in this case your team won’t be able to claim the travel scholarship.

 The winning team will be selected at the conference based on their presentations at a dedicated conference session and announced during the closing ceremony on the last day of the conference.
-The winning teams will receive prizes (for 1st and 2nd place) and certificates of recognition (for 1st, 2nd, and 3rd place).
+The winning teams will receive prizes (for 1st and 2nd places) and certificates of recognition (for all finalists).

 Up to 10 submissions will be featured with their 2-page paper in the OzCHI conference catalogue!
 Those teams whose papers are selected may be asked to make corrections in their paper in order to reach the ‘camera ready’ state.